Skip to content

 Use pre-transaction when:

-• Your policy requires confirmation before settlement for specific risk tiers.
+• Your policy requires a decision before settlement for specific risk tiers.

 • You want to avoid post-settlement rejections or disputes.